Medieval church in Lagos Portugal at twilight. Where to stay in Lagos Portugal

 The evening atmosphere is lively, especially in summer.
 Just make sure you’re not too close to a bar or nightclub if you want to get a good night’s sleep (read the reviews carefully before you choose your accommodation).

-Perhaps my top choice is along the Avenida dos Descubrimentos opposite the Marina.
-This location is also great in that you’ve got the best of all worlds in terms of easy access to different types of beach, the eateries around the Marina, Lagos train station and the massive Meia Praia beach.
+A good location is along the Avenida dos Descubrimentos, opposite the Marina.
+This offers easy access to different types of beach, the eateries around the Marina, Lagos train station and the massive Meia Praia beach.
 Plus I’m a sucker for the tinkling sound of flagpoles clinking in the breeze.

 View of boats and yachts moored in the marina, Lagos, Algarve, Portugal